Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [ ] It has opening and closing tags but no child content.
 - [ ] It display nothing on a website.
 - [x] It has no child content and no closing tag.
-- [ ] It has child content but no cloding tag.
+- [ ] It has child content but no closing tag.

 [Reference (MDN Web Docs)](https://developer.mozilla.org/en-US/docs/Glossary/Empty_element)